 Blue Ridge Summit is a tiny town located in the state of Pennsylvania.
 With a population of 887 people and just one neighborhood, Blue Ridge Summit is the 857th largest community in Pennsylvania.

-When you are in Blue Ridge Summit, you'll notice that it is more blue-collar than most other communities in America.
-37.45% of Blue Ridge Summit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Blue Ridge Summit is generally considered to be a blue-collar town.
+37.45% of the Blue Ridge Summit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blue Ridge Summit is a town of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Blue Ridge Summit who work in food service (13.85%), office and administrative support (12.12%), and healthcare (11.47%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.87% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Blue Ridge Summit citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.92% of adults 25 and older in Blue Ridge Summit have a college degree.
+The percentage of adults in Blue Ridge Summit who are college-educated is close to the national average for all communities of 21.84%: 17.92% of the adults in Blue Ridge Summit have a bachelor's degree or advanced degree.

 The per capita income in Blue Ridge Summit in 2022 was $32,137, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $128,548 for a family of four.
 However, Blue Ridge Summit contains both very wealthy and poor people as well.